 - About AFSA

-AFSA is proud to maintain the memorial wall plaques in the Department of State's C Street lobby, which honor our colleagues who have given their lives in the line of duty.
+AFSA is proud to maintain the memorial plaques in the Department of State's C Street lobby, which honor our colleagues who gave their lives in circumstances distinctive to overseas service.

 The establishment of these plaques grew out of AFSA’s efforts starting in the late 1920s to establish a "Roll of Honor" of colleagues who had died in circumstances distinctive to overseas service, including due to violence, natural disasters, tropical diseases, and accidents during official travel.
 The first memorial plaque was unveiled on March 3, 1933, by Secretary of State Henry Stimson at the entrance of what is now the Eisenhower Executive Office Building, standing next to the White House, which then housed the State, War and Navy Departments.

 The original plaque was moved to its current location in the west end of the diplomatic lobby of the Department of State in 1961.
 A second plaque was erected during the Vietnam War at the east end of the lobby.
 As deaths continued, four side panels were added to the two large plaques in 1985.
 In 2021, six new panels were placed on lobby columns to provide space for future inscriptions.
 AFSA owns and maintains the plaques, as authorized by a joint resolution of Congress in 1933.
 For a detailed history of AFSA's memorial plaques, click here.

 The first name honored is that of William Palfrey, chosen by the Continental Congress as Consul General to France, whose ship set sail in 1780 and was never heard from again.
 Each May, AFSA organizes a memorial plaque ceremony in cooperation with the Department of State where the names of newly fallen colleagues are unveiled, or existing names are commemorated.